m-mdy-m/VfyJS/doc/DataValidation.doc.md

 Specifies whether numeric digits are required in the username.

-### `nonAlphanumeric`

-Defines whether non-alphanumeric characters are required in the username.

 ### `trim`

 Specifies whether leading or trailing whitespaces are disallowed in the username.